wingren013/42-first-year/README.md

 # 42-first-year
-Things from my first year at 42
+Things from my first year so far at 42